venoodkhatuva12/Docker-Compose-Sensu/README.md

-# docker-sensu-server
+# Docker-Compose-Sensu

-Sensu server and other things on Ubuntu in Docker.
+Sensu server and other things on OracleLinux:6.9 in Docker.

 Docker compose will bring up 3 containers: